-In September 2010, the AcSB implemented changes to Part I of the Canadian Institute of Chartered Accountants Handbook - Accounting; allowing qualifying entities with rate regulated activities to be permitted, but not required, to defer their adoption of Part I - IFRS for one year.
-Centra meets the AcSB criteria for the deferral and intends to adopt Part I - IFRS for its 2012-13 fiscal year.
+In September 2010, the AcSB implemented changes to Part I of the CICA Handbook - Accounting; allowing qualifying entities with rate-regulated activities to be permitted, but not required, to defer their adoption of Part I IFRS for one year.
+In March 2012, the AcSB announced an additional optional one-year deferral of IFRS for qualifying entities with rate-regulated activities.
+Centra meets the AcSB criteria for the deferral and intends to adopt Part I IFRS for its 2013-14 fiscal year.

-At this time, it is uncertain as to what position, if any, the IASB might take to address accounting for the effects of rate regulated activities.
-In addition, the IASB has a number of ongoing projects on its agenda which may result in changes to existing IFRS prior to the commencement of Centra's 2012-13 fiscal period.
+At this time, it is uncertain as to what position, if any, the IASB might take to address accounting for the effects of rate-regulated activities.
+In addition, the IASB has a number of ongoing projects on its agenda which may result in changes to existing IFRS prior to the commencement of Centra's 2013-14 fiscal period.
 Centra continues to monitor and evaluate the impacts of current and prospective IFRS on its accounting policies, financial position and business activities.